 2. Visit Dingle Peninsula

 The National Geographic once called it ‘the most beautiful place on earth’ and if your Ireland itinerary wants to highlight the best, then this should be on your list.

 Characterized by dramatic cliffs, rolling hills, rugged mountains, and pristine sandy beaches, Dingle Peninsula offers a lot of surprises.

 From its fascinating culture to archeological treasures to its playful resident dolphin Fungie, a visit to the Dingle Peninsula is one of the best things to do in Ireland on weekends to fully appreciate its beauty.

 Home to castles guarding coastlines or perched on mountains and people who speak Ireland’s native language is county by the northwestern coast.

 It is also known as the best place to be in Ireland for the Aurora Borealis which is most visible during the winter months.
-This Northern Ireland county is also where you’ll find the stunning Glenveagh National Park.
+This Northern Ireland county is also where you’ll find the stunning Glenveagh National Park and Glenveagh Castle.

 Donegal is among those regions in Ireland that’s a must-visit if you want to get lost in the country’s stunning natural scenery so if you’re headed up north, make it part of your itinerary.

 Ireland is a country steeped in rich history and known for its breathtaking, diverse landscapes.
 There’s probably no place in Ireland that doesn’t have a fascinating story to tell.
 But if you want the best of both history and stunning scenery, visit Glendalough.